Skip to main content

 Helston

-In February 2019 – February 2021 I had a residency at Trebah Gardens on the Helford River.
-During my time at Trebah, I organised a series of garden walks with specialists (an ethnobotanical researcher, gardeners, a psychiatrist, a herbalist, artists, poets, and friends) and we discussed in depth the space between people and plants.
-These conversations went on to inform my work in the studio and have left me still questioning what happens at the garden’s edge.
+In 2021 I had my first solo show at Kestle Barton, Cornwall.
+The exhibition grew from three years visiting Trebah Gardens on the Helford River.
+During this time, I organised garden walks with specialists (an ethnobotanical researcher, gardeners, a psychiatrist, a herbalist, artists & poets) to discuss the space between people and plants.
+These conversations informed my work and have left me questioning what happens at the garden’s edge.

 Become a member